karineek/AccelerQ/README.md

 ./get_figure_8_data_short.sh
 ```

+**Explanation on the long running time:** The script for Figure 8 executes a QE implementation on 20–24 qubits and may take up to two days.
+Early results are visible after 2 hours, and the script can be stopped then.
+Otherwise, it can run unattended to completion.

 #### Full-Evaluation

 Note this shall take around 6 months to complete, unless you have access to quantum computing (which, likely, you don't).